 The tankers boarded the S.S.
 President Calvin Coolidge on September 8 at 3:00 P.M. and sailed at 9:00 P.M. for the Philippine Islands.
 To get the tanks to fit in the ship’s holds, the turrets had serial numbers spray painted on them and were removed from the tanks.
 The enlisted men also slept in the ship’s hold.
 They arrived at Honolulu, Hawaii, on Saturday, September 13 at 7:00 A.M., and most of the soldiers were allowed off the ship to see the island but had to be back on board before the ship sailed at 5:00 P.M.

 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.
 It was at this time that it was joined by the U.S.S.
-Astoria, a heavy cruiser, and an unknown destroyer.
+Astoria, a heavy cruiser, an unknown destroyer, and, the U.S.S.
+Guadalupe, a replenishment oiler.
 During this part of the trip, on several occasions, smoke was seen on the horizon, and the Astoria took off in the direction of the smoke.
 Each time it was found that the smoke was from a ship belonging to a friendly country.

 On December 1, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 Two members of each tank and half-track crew remained with their vehicles at all times and received their meals from food trucks.